 About West Basin Municipal Water District

-The District operates a major water recycling facility and three satellite locations, including the Edward C. Little Water Recycling Facility, the largest treatment facility of its type in the world providing nearly 40 million gallons of water each day to over 300 sites.
-West Basin utilizes various advanced treatment processes to produce five types of high quality "designer" recycled water used for commercial, industrial and irrigation purposes.
-The District is also researching environmentally responsible ocean-water desalination and currently operates a Water Education Center in Redondo Beach, California.
+West Basin operates the state-of-the-art Edward C. Little Water Recycling Facility and three satellite locations.
+It is the largest treatment and water purification facility of its type in the world providing nearly 40 million gallons of water each day to over 300 sites.
+West Basin utilizes various advanced treatment processes to produce five types of high-quality “designer” waters used for commercial, industrial and landscape purposes, including three ultra-pure waters.
+The District is also researching env...ironmentally-responsible ocean-water desalination and currently hosts tours at its Water Education Center in Redondo Beach, California and also at the Edward C. Little Recycling Facility.